luchfilip/NetworkProgramming/Lab6-NetworkAttack/README.md

 #####Trial #1: Bug or Feature?
 I have tried to create a simple server-client application and opened many many connections on same computer.
 Actually, by mistake on first laboratory work, while implementing multi-threading.

-I started about 5 instances of java application, which creates a lot of threads, after some time, my pc started to lag and upon analyzing the resources I saw that I am doing something wrong.
-This could be some kind of DOS(Denial Of Service), I denied my own service, by creating multiple instances of java; all together it used about 4 Gb of ram memory, out of 8 Gb.
+I started about 5 instances of java application, which creates a lot of threads.
+After some time, my pc started to lag and upon analyzing the resources I saw that I am doing something wrong.
+This could be some kind of DOS(Denial Of Service), I consumed my own resources, by creating multiple instances of java; all together it used about 4 Gb of ram memory, out of 8 Gb.

 The mistake was done mainly because:
    * I was not used to intelijIdea IDE (usually I use Android Studio)